//

 The Benefits Of Learning Katakana For Your Holiday

 If, after reading everything above you still want to study to make the absolute most out of your holiday to Japan, then let me give you a compromise.
-I still don’t think it’s worth it to fully dedicate hours of your time to study Japanese (unless you truly want to or are doing it anyway to fully learn the language) but there’s one part of the Japanese language that could be extremely helpful for you.
+I still don’t think it’s worth it to dedicate hours of your time to study Japanese (unless you truly want to or are doing it anyway to learn the language fully) but there’s one part of the Japanese language that could be extremely helpful for you.

 In case you don’t already know, Japanese has three different alphabet scripts: Hiragana, Katakana, and Kanji.